leonelquinteros/gotext/README.md

 Relying on the PO file headers, a Plural-Forms formula can be set on the translation file as defined in (https://www.gnu.org/savannah-checkouts/gnu/gettext/manual/html_node/Plural-forms.html)

-Plural formulas are parsed and evaluated using [Kinako](https://github.com/mattn/kinako)

 ```go
 import (
     "fmt"